About the survey

 The UCSC Community Survey is now closed.
 Overall, our campus has achieved a 33 percent response rate.
 Specifically, 33% of undergraduate students, 29% of graduate students, 32% of postdoctoral scholars, 33% of faculty and 49% of staff participated in the survey.
-Among the ten undergraduate colleges, Crown College has achieved the highest response rate (37%) and will receive the $400 award to support its programs.
+Among the ten undergraduate colleges, Crown College achieved the highest response rate (37%) and received the $400 award to support its programs.

-Winners of the systemwide and campus prizes will be posted in mid-May.
-Prize winners will be notified by email.
+Winners of the systemwide and campus prizes have been notified by email.

 What is the survey about and when will the results be available?

-Starting in fall 2012 and continuing through spring 2013, the University of California is conducting a UC systemwide study about campus climate.
-The first phase involves a survey to collect input from the entire UC community about the learning, living, and working environments for students, faculty, and staff.
+Starting in fall 2012 and continuing through spring 2013, the University of California conducted a UC systemwide study about campus climate.
+The first phase involved a survey to collect input from the entire UC community about the learning, living, and working environments for students, faculty, and staff.
 At Santa Cruz, this phase of the study occurred between January 16 and February 20, 2013.

 A UC website has more information about the study and answers to questions such as "what is campus climate and why does it matter?" and "why are we conducting this survey?"—as well as information about the survey design team.

-In appreciation for your participation, we will be holding random drawings for prizes—including scholarships, grants, stipends, iPads, and "flexi dollars" at UCSC dining halls.
+In appreciation for your participation, random drawings for prizes were held — including scholarships, grants, stipends, iPads, and "flexi dollars" at UCSC dining halls.

 Who can I contact if I have questions about the UCSC Community Survey?